Productivity is a thing of the mind just as it is physical.

 And here, hack means a tweak, a quick fix, a conditioning, or a positive manipulation.

 So, “mind hack” here can be described as a conditioning or reconditioning of the mind to work better.
-It’s about understanding how the mind (and brain) functions and tweaking it up to work effectively, in relation to productivity.
+It’s about understanding how the mind (and brain) functions and tweaking it up to work effectively, in relation to how to be more productive.

 Having cleared the air on that front, let’s now look at some hacks you can use to get your mind to work more productively.